-Rather than changing upward, they were in a state of moral and spiritual decline.
-They allowed fornication among them (1 Cor 5:1-5).
-They did not consider the impact of suing one another before carnal judges (1 Cor 6:1-5).
-They were unable to discern when it was proper to marry, and how to handle challenging circumstances within marriage (1 Cor 7:1-16).
-Paul had to reason with them about being mindful of weaker brethren, whose conscience was in a state of formation (1 Cor 8:1-13).
+When a church - any church must resort to canned procedures to try and awaken the people to righteousness, there is something that is fundamentally wrong.
+When conscience was in a state of formation (1 Cor 8:1-13).
 Some of the Corinthians could not see that Paul was an Apostle, and was worthy of their support (1 Cor 9:1-27).
 They had forgotten about the experience of the Israelites, that was recorded for our admonition (1 Cor 10:1-12).
 The church in Corinth was not making an association of their assemblies with edification (1 Cor 11:1-19).
 Instead of the Lord's table being a place of blessing among them, it became the occasion of Divine judgment (1 Cor 11:20-34).
 Somehow, the purpose served by spiritual gifts was no longer seen among them (1 Cor 12-14).
 Some of their number had ceased to believe the dead would be raised (1 Cor 15:1-52).
 What had happened among these people?

-The Corinthians were no longer being "changed" - that is precisely why Paul had to write them two Epistles filled with rebuke and elementary teaching.
+The Corinthians were no longer being "changed" - that is precisely why Paul had to write them two

+Epistles filled with rebuke and elementary teaching.
 This kind of pattern is so prevalent today that it is actually thought to be the "common" condition of the church.
 We are living in a time when religious careers are being tailored for dead and lifeless churches!
-Preaching and expounding Christ Jesus has now been classified with religious relics.
+Preaching and expounding Christ Jesus has now been put classified with religious relics.
 The church has so many problems it needs a "counseling staff."
 It cannot worship the Lord, so it has invented a "worship leader."
 It's youth are going astray so they have created a "youth minister."
 A vast array of workshops and clinics have been developed to address the "practical needs" of the people.
 The church is not expanding, so "church planting" courses are being offered.
 Divorce is so common among professing Christians that we now have "divorce recovery" classes and clinics.
 So many preachers have fallen into moral sin that whole ministries are now devoted to their recovery.